Q65 (New York City bus): MTA takeover

 In September 2016, because Q65 buses frequently detoured to avoid traffic on the narrow 14th Road, the Q65 was rerouted to run via 14th Avenue in College Point.
 Six bus stops on 14th Road were discontinued and replaced by three stops on 14th Avenue.

+Bus redesign

 In December 2019, the MTA released a draft redesign of the Queens bus network.
 As part of the redesign, the Q65 bus would have become a "neighborhood" route called the QT65.
 Rather than serve Flushing and College Point, the QT65 would have continued north along 160th Street to Beechhurst.
 The redesign was delayed due to the COVID-19 pandemic in New York City in 2020, and the original draft plan was dropped due to negative feedback.

 A revised plan was released in March 2022.
 As part of the new plan, the Q65 would still run to Flushing, but service to College Point would be replaced by an extension of the Q27 bus.
 The Q65 would also be extended south to Liberty Avenue and Farmers Boulevard in St. Albans, Queens, providing local service for the Q83 bus along Liberty Avenue, where the Q83 would run nonstop.

+A final bus-redesign plan was released in December 2023.
+The Q65 would run to Flushing, but service to College Point would be replaced by an extension of the Q26 bus, and the route would be modified in Murray Hill to avoid narrow streets.
+In addition, the Q65 would no longer be extended southward, and weekday Limited-Stop Service would be discontinued.

+On December 17, 2024, addendums to the final plan were released.
+Among these, stop changes were made on the Q65.
+On January 29, 2025, the current plan was approved by the MTA Board, and the Queens Bus Redesign went into effect in two different phases during Summer 2025.
+The Q65 is part of Phase I, which started on June 29, 2025.